The Alter Aeon "Muds and Mudding FAQ"

 A bot is an automated program that plays the game for you.
 Botting is illegal in some games; in others, like Alter Aeon, botting is tolerated.
 Alter Aeon is special with regard to botting as there is anti-bot code that looks for bots and actively penalizes them.

 Bots should not be confused with client triggers or aliases.
-With some clients, players can make use of actions, aliases, and triggers to make performing repetetive tasks easier.
+With some clients, players can make use of actions, aliases, and triggers to make performing repetitive tasks easier.
 A bot is different in that a bot runs entirely without a person present.
 Normally this is done to try to boost skills or gain experience by doing something over and over.

 If you're sure you want to run a bot, it's a good idea to read up on the rules for good bot behaviour on the Alter Aeon FAQ.
 There is also a good article on bots for Alter Aeon in our articles section that may help you fix or understand problems with one of your bots.